 Winter squash nutrition

 Not only is winter squash beautiful and delicious, it’s so, so good for you.
-Like all orange-fleshed fruits and veggies, winter squash is a great source of vitamin A, providing around 60 percent of your daily requirements in a one-cup serving.
+Like other orange-fleshed fruits and veggies, winter squash is a great source of vitamin A. It's also got vitamins C, B6, magnesium, potassium and even a little bit of protein!

 How to store winter squash